Dynatrace-APAC/dynatrace-apac.github.io/workshops/dem.md

 This repository contains the hands on for the Dynatrace Digital Experience Management (DEM) Workshop.

 ### Prerequisites

-* Dynatrace SaaS/Managed Account.
-Get your free SaaS trial [here](https://www.dynatrace.com/trial/).
-* AWS account, with the ability to create an EC2 instance from a public AMI.
-Signup to a free trial [here](https://aws.amazon.com/free/).
 * Chrome Browser
-* SSH client such as [mobaxterm](https://mobaxterm.mobatek.net/).

 ### Lab Setup
 The following steps are used for this lab:
 - Sample Application
-    * Sample App is based on [easyTravel Docker](https://github.com/Dynatrace/easyTravel-Docker)
+    * Sample App is based on [easyTravel](https://community.dynatrace.com/community/display/DL/easyTravel)

+Negative
-    * Follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create the application that will be used throughout this workshop.
+: **For Self-paced training**, follow the [Prerequisite Actions](https://github.com/Dynatrace-APAC/Workshop-DEM/tree/master/Prerequisite%20Actions) to create Easytravel application that will be used throughout this workshop.
+Note that you'll need access to **Dynatrace** and **AWS**.

 ### What You’ll Learn
 - Understand Real User Monitoring setup with easyTravel App